 The main hall of the Tesshu-kai Zen Dojo is a boarded-up kendo hall.
 It was here that Omori Roshi once taught the sword of the Jiki-shin Kage-ryu style.
 His teachings were passed on to his disciples.
 The dojo is still the place where Jiki-shin Kage-ryu (Kendo) is practised today.

-In Kendo practice, the two participants are divided into the roles of uchi-dachi (instructor) and shi-dachi (student).
-The uchi-dachi always initiates the technique, while the shi-dachi acts as a shadow of the uchi-dachi, never moving before or after the uchi-dachi, but always keeping in touch with each other's moment by moment and concentrating on each move.
-And shi-dachi learns to win the exchange of techniques finally.
+In Kendo practice, the two participants play the roles of the uchi-dachi (instructor) and the shi-dachi (student).
+The uchi-dachi always initiates the technique, while the shi-dachi shadows his or her movement.
+The shi-dachi never moves before or after the uchi-dachi, but rather in perfect synchronicity concentrating on each movement.
+In this way the shi-dachi learns to lose themself, become a shadow of their opponent, and in the end is able to win the exchange.